AdobeDocs/analytics-platform.en/help/getting-started/cja-overview.md

 ![architecture](assets/cja-architecture.png)

+For a video on

 ## Comparing CJA to Traditional Adobe Analytics

-Customer Journey Analytics expands the scope of Analytics by offering easy-to-use cross-channel capabilities and removing limitations in previous versions of Adobe Analytics.
+Customer Journey Analytics expands the scope of Adobe Analytics by offering easy-to-use cross-channel capabilities and removing limitations in previous versions of Adobe Analytics.
 Some notable improvements are:

 * **Unlimited variables and events**: The concepts of eVars, props, and events no longer exist.
 Data is primarily focused on dimensions and metrics.
 Data sets can have an unlimited amount of unique dimensions and metrics.
 * **Unlimited unique values**: Adobe Experience Platform is not constrained to any unique limitations.